 What is more important is to embrace these fears instead of giving them the steering wheel of your creative mind.
 Fear is the mind’s way of keeping you away from pain.
 So if you are scared of something, it does not necessarily mean it’s harmful.
 The best way to overcome writing fears to just continue writing.

 Use Criticism Constructively

 Criticism is one of the most common reasons behind the instilled fear of writing in a writer.
 But what most people fail to see is that criticism provides a learning curve.
-The first draft, the first book or the first line will never meet your expectation.
-And it will neither please everyone who reads your writing, which is okay.
-The meanest of the comments still carries something from which you can learn.
+The first draft, the first book, or the first line will never meet your expectations.
+It will also not please everyone who reads your writing, which is okay.
+The harshest comments still carry value from which you can learn.
 Instead of being crushed by others’ judgments, use them to improve your work.

 Breathe It Out

 Sometimes the fear of writing comes as a wave of anxiety.
 In those times, any measure of preparation might not come handy.
-But meditating will help you get through it.
+But meditating and breathing through it will help.
 Close your eyes and practice slow breathing until the wave of fear passes.
 This simple exercise will help you take a mental breath.